 Ever heard of the city of Bemidji?
 No?
 Well, with a population of just 14,000, we can hardly blame you.
 But then again, that’s exactly the reason the town is keen to attract digital nomads.

 So keen, in fact, that they are offering the 218 Relocate package to prospective residents.
-It includes up to $2,500 to cover moving expenses, a free co-working space and access to the Community Concierge Program, to help you get set up and grow your business.
+It includes up to US$2,500 to cover moving expenses, a free co-working space and access to the Community Concierge Program, to help you get set up and grow your business.
+It is one of the states that pay you to move there.

 Apparently, Bemidji has some of the fastest internet speeds in America, making it an ideal place to run a remote business from.